PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 1) The Steering Angle measurements range between -1 to 1
 2) The Throttle measurments range between 0 to 1
 3) The Brake measurments all happen to be 0
-4) The Speed measuremnts range between 0 to 30
+4) The Speed measurements range between 0 to 30

 Efforts were made to develop such a ConvNet Model and improvise on its efficiency and accuracy by trying the below mentioned details of 2 different versions of CNN-Model Architecture